 There will be 4 exams each covering 1 segment of the course, and the exams will not be cumulative.
 These exams will comprise 80% of the grade.
 In addition, students will be formed into small groups, and be required to complete a special topic project within 1 segment of the course.
 These will be presented during class time and help to emphasize concepts.
 The special project will be worth 20% of the final grade.
 Grading will be determined by a standard conversion of a percent score to a letter grade using the transformation below.
+However, note that exams may be graded on a curve, depending on class performance, and thus the eventual letter grade will reflect the curve.
 Grades will be calculated to the nearest 2 decimal places.
 Information on current UF grading policies for assigning grades can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx.